kwon13/kwon13/README.md

 I'm from South Korea 🇰🇷

-I am interested in deep learning and natural language process.
+I am interested in deep learning, natural language process and web development.
 I love traveling and cycling 🚴

 If you want to contact me, please leave me a message!